Lisbon. Livable Cities

 In-person: Live in Lisbon at the ISCTE campus

-Zoom: Virial presentations coordinated by AMPS
+Zoom: Virtual presentations coordinated by AMPS

 @Lisbon: For delegates visiting Lisbon but presenting virtually on Zoom